jborean93/ansible-windows/README.md

 There are a few scripts in the `scripts` folder that can be used to do things like upgrade PowerShell to a certain version.
 The README page of that folder has more details on each script and how to run them.

+## Vagrant

+Contains a Vagrantfile and Ansible playbook that will create a dev environment of multiple Windows servers in a domain.
+See the README page for more details.

+## Vagrant Linux

+Contains a Vagrantfile and Ansible playbook that will create a dev environment of multiple Linux servers that can communicate with the domain created by the files in the `vagrant` folder.
+This is useful if you want to test out things like Kerberos authentication with Ansible without polluting your localhost.

+See the README page for more details.